-- Communicating this policy to parents when their child joins the school and via the school website. - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent. - Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly. - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3). - Ensuring the relevant staffing ratios are met, where applicable. - Making sure each child in the Early Years Foundation Stage is assigned a key person. - Headteachers should make sure the school's policies and procedures, particularly those concerning referrals of cases of suspected abuse and neglect, are understood and followed by all staff. - The headteacher will make decisions regarding all low-level concerns, though they may wish to collaborate with the DSL (Lead).
+- Communicating this policy to parents when their child joins the school and via the school website. - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent. - Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly. - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3). - Ensuring the relevant staffing ratios are met, where applicable. - Making sure each child in the Early Years Foundation Stage is assigned a key person. - Headteachers should make sure the school's policies and procedures, particularly those concerning referrals of cases of suspected abuse and neglect, are understood, and followed by all staff. - The headteacher will make decisions regarding all low-level concerns, though they may wish to collaborate with the DSL (Lead). - Ensure online safety training is included in staff safeguarding and child protection training. - It is the responsibility of the headteacher of Early Years Providers to oversee the safe use of technology, mobile phones, and cameras, in the setting.